Try this quintessential summer Greek Mediterranean dish: Roasted summer vegetables stuffed with rice and herbs. The famous Gemista or Yemista.

 - lemon juice

-10. Now start cutting the potatoes.
+- Now start cutting the potatoes.
 Take 2 lbs. of potatoes, peel them and cut them into quarters, place in a bowl.
 Take 3-4 zucchini, peel and slice and add to potatoes.
 Add ¾ cup olive oil, 1 tablespoon oregano, some salt and 2 cloves garlic cut n small pieces.
 Mix well (with your hands preferably).
+Then add the tomato juice which you had saved from the tomatoes in step 8.

-11. Now start filling the tomatoes and peppers with trice all the way to the top and close with their caps.
+- Now start filling the tomatoes and peppers with rice all the way to the top and close with their caps.